Queensland Camping

 Located on the island’s northern end, the Yellow Patch Zone covers the beaches between Heath Island and North Point.
 Campers are welcome to choose their spot anywhere along here, with places ranging in size; some sites are well secluded, some have sea views, while others offer shade.
 There are even some sites close to the surf.

 This zone can accommodate a maximum of 14 groups.
-Sites are suitable for tents, off road caravans and camper trailers.
+Sites are suitable for tents, off-road caravans, and camper trailers.

-There are no facilities here, so campers will need to be self sufficient.
-Fires are allowed in existing sites and generators are permitted.
+There are no facilities here, so campers will need to be self-sufficient.
+Fires are allowed in existing sites, and generators are permitted.

 North Point Campground – Moreton Island